Angular spectra of linear dynamical systems in discrete time: Introduction

 where $\ang(\cdot,\cdot)$ denotes the maximal principal angle of subspaces; see e.g.\ \cite[Ch.6.4]{GvL2013}.
 The maximal asymptotic value $ \theta_{s}^{\sup,\varlimsup} = \sup_{V \in \mathcal{G}(s,d)}\varlimsup_{n\to\infty} \alpha_n(V)$ is then called the outer angular value of dimension $s$; see Definition \ref{defangularvalues} and note the variations of this notion which use $\inf$ and $\varliminf$ instead of $\sup$ and $\varlimsup$.
 We consider this value to measure the maximal rotational stress that an object of dimension $s$ experiences under the evolution of \eqref{diffeq} when considered as a time map of a continuous flow; see \cite[Introduction]{BeFrHu20} for a broader discussion of possible physical interpretations.
 Angular values are defined for all dimensions $s\le d$ and agree even for $s=1$ only in special cases with classical rotation numbers \cite[Ch.11]{KH95}, \cite[Ch.6.5]{A1998}; see \cite[Section 5.1]{BeFrHu20}, \cite[Section 4.2]{BeHu23X} for a detailed comparison.

 The purpose of this article is to study not only the extreme values but all possible accumulation points of the angular averages $\alpha_n(V)$ when $V$ varies over the Grassmannian.
+The set

-This set will be called the outer angular spectrum of dimension $s$ of the given system \eqref{diffeq}; see Definition \ref{def3:1}.
-In our contribution we pursue two main goals: \begin{enumerate} \item[-] Derive explicit formulas for the outer angular spectrum in certain model cases, set up a numerical method for computing finite time approximations for general systems, and investigate its convergence as time goes to infinity. \item[-] Discuss the relation of the outer angular spectrum to outer angular values and analyze the sensitivity of the outer angular spectrum to perturbations of the system matrices $A_n$ in \eqref{diffeq}. \end{enumerate} In some autonomous and some specific nonautonomous cases we are able to explicitly compute the outer angular spectrum; see Examples \ref{ex2:exauto}, \ref{ex:normal2}, \ref{ex6:mixed}, \ref{ex3:AUapauto}, \ref{ex6:Jordancounter}, \ref{E2}.
-The examples show that angular spectra may consist of isolated points and/or of perfect intervals and can sometimes be computed by invoking Birkhoff's ergodic theorem.
-Both types of spectrum may occur in the same example and depend sensitively on parameters; see Figure \ref{explicit}.
-In particular, this suggests that angular spectra are generally at most upper semicontinuous with respect to system perturbations (similar to the dichotomy spectrum).
-We have no proof of this behavior in general, but upper semicontinuity and the failure of lower semicontinuity has been established for the critical two-dimensional normal form in Example \ref{ex:normal2}; cf.\ \cite[Section 4.4]{BeHu23X}.
+is called the \emph{ outer angular spectrum of dimension $s$} of the given system \eqref{diffeq}; see Definition \ref{def3:1}.
+In our contribution we pursue two main goals: \begin{enumerate} \item[-] Derive explicit formulas for the outer angular spectrum in certain model cases, set up a numerical method for computing finite time approximations for general systems, and investigate its convergence as time goes to infinity. \item[-] Discuss the relation of the outer angular spectrum to outer angular values and analyze the sensitivity of the outer angular spectrum to perturbations of the system matrices $A_n$ in \eqref{diffeq}. \end{enumerate} In Section \ref{sec1.1} we show that the outer angular values are related to $\Sigma_s$ through (see Proposition \ref{prop2:relate})

+Then we consider the dichotomy spectrum of \eqref{diffeq} and apply the reduction theory from \cite{BeHu22}.
+According to this theory, it suffices to replace the Grassmannian in the definition of $\Sigma_s$ by the considerably smaller set of trace spaces, i.e.\ by elements of $\cG(s,d)$ which have a basis composed of vectors from the spectral bundle of the dichotomy spectrum (Theorem \ref{thm2:reducespec}).